-Our latest social media campaign #SpotTheSignsPuzzle follows the story of Chris, a homeless man trafficked into forced labour.
-Each puzzle piece represents a sign of human trafficking and each day they come together to form an overall picture.
+This#SpotTheSignsPuzzle follows the story of Chris, a homeless man trafficked into forced labour.
+Each puzzle piece represents a sign of human trafficking and pieced together they form an overall picture.
 Read his story below and see if you would spot the signs.

 Chris was homeless and desperate, when he was approached outside a soup kitchen by a stranger with an offer he couldn’t refuse.
 The man explained that he owned a small-scale, friendly family-run construction company that was looking to recruit a new labourer.
 He didn’t have to be qualified, didn’t need any experience, or even an address.
 The best thing about it was that Chris would be paid £80 a day as well as receiving shelter and food.
 This was it, the chance he had been looking for to escape the bottomless trap he had fallen into when he was evicted from his house 7 years ago.
 It was perfect.